Annual General Meeting in Humana

 3. Acquisition of own shares on Nasdaq Stockholm shall be made in cash and at a price within the stock market price interval registered at any given time, such interval being the interval between the highest purchase price and the lowest sales price.

-The reasons for the proposed authorisation to repurchase own shares are to be able to improve the company’s capital structure, to enable share transfers in accordance with the authorisation resolution for the Board to transfer own shares, to enable share transfers in accordance with the former resolution to transfer own shares to participants within LTI 2016 and to increase the flexibility for the Board in connection to potential future corporate acquisitions.
+The reasons for the proposed authorisation to resolve on acquisition of own shares are to be able to improve the company’s capital structure, to enable share transfers in accordance with the authorisation resolution for the Board to transfer own shares, and to increase the flexibility for the Board in connection with potential future corporate acquisitions.

-1. Transfer of own shares must be made either on Nasdaq Stockholm or in another manner.
+1. Transfer of own shares may be made either on Nasdaq Stockholm or in another manner.

-2. Transfer of own shares may be made with deviation from the shareholders’ preferential rights.
+2. Transfer of own shares may be made with disapplication from the shareholders’ pre-emption rights.